gtheilman/OnCallAssignments/README.md

 3. Find the folder with the files your just downloaded and unzipped.
 It is probably called "OncallAssignments-master".
 Don't move it from its original location.

-4. Drag the folder _name_ with little folder icon in front of it into the Terminal/command prompt window.
+4. [Drag](http://osxdaily.com/2009/11/23/copy-a-files-path-to-the-terminal-by-dragging-and-dropping/) the folder _name_ with little folder icon in front of it into the Terminal/command prompt window.
 You are not selecting a bunch of files, but just that one line with the folder name.
-Drop it anywhere in the Terminal window.
+Drop it anywhere in the Terminal/command prompt window.

-5. Click with your mouse anywhere in the Terminal window.
+5. Click with your mouse anywhere in the Terminal/command prompt window.
 Now press the <code>Enter/return</code> key.

 6. Type the word _meteor_ in the Terminal window.
 Press the <code>Enter/return</code> key.